RachWalm/dog-api/README.md

 #### Posts deletion

-This can be accessed by the AUTHORISED person who created it via the /posts/:id where the id is the corresponding pk or id.
+This can be accessed by the person who created it via the /posts/:id where the id is the corresponding pk or id.

 #### Comments creation